-Please let us know if there are likely to be any barriers to your son's or daughter's success.
+Please let us know if there are likely to be any barriers to your child's success.
 If we are aware, we can do something.
 If we are not, we cannot.

 For general pastoral issues, your child's Housemaster or Housemistress should be first point of contact.
+For academic issues, your child's Tutor is the first point of contact.